w3c/wcag3/guidelines/terms/change-of-viewport-within-a-page-view.md

 ---
+status: developing
 title: Change of viewport within a page/view
-status: developing
 ---

-Change of content/context that causes the users keyboard navigation point to change where they have the option to move back out of the new content/context.
+change of content/context that causes the users keyboard navigation point to change where they have the option to move back out of the new content/context

 :::example
 Modal dialog